realitytracing/Reality-Tracing-WIP/integrated-text/part-6-heart-revisited.md

 - Long-term planning
 - Imagination

-Systems that constantly drain excess energy in the name of urgency or purity destroy the very capacities they claim to defend.
+Systems that constantly drain excess energy in the name of urgency, purity, or total optimization destroy the very capacities they claim to defend.

 Preserving excess energy is not selfish.
 It is **structural maintenance**.

 ---